 Live Music at Elizabeth Chambers Cellar

 Join us for McMinnville's liveliest happy hour full of live jams, delicious food, and great wine!
-Dante Zapata is a singer/songwriter that brings a soulful blend of funk, R&B, and Jazz.
+Relax and enjoy the soul-Americana-pop musical talent of Steve Hale.
 Wine will be available for purchase by the glass and by the bottle.
 No cover charge.